Les Xipéhuz: Critical reception

+Adaptations and tributes

+The novella inspired two comic book adaptations.
+The first, scripted by Raymonde Borel-Rosny and drawn by Robert Bressy, appeared in L'Humanité from May 17 to July 4, 1975.
+In June 1979, François Bourgeon illustrated excerpts in the comics magazine À Suivre issue 17.

+The work inspired literary tributes, including references in Alfred Jarry’s Les Jours et les Nuits (1897), Théo Varlet’s La Grande Panne (1930), Henri Vernes’s Bob Morane adventure (1996), and Jean-Marc Lofficier’s anthology series Les Compagnons de l'Ombre (since 2007).
+In the comic La Brigade chimérique (2009–2010), Serge Lehman and Fabrice Colin include a Xipéhuz fossil in Irène Joliot-Curie’s lab.

+In the 1980s, the Xipéhuz inspired the French role-playing game Galactic Empire (1984) as an alien civilization and an exhibition by the artist duo COZIC at the Centre d'exposition d'art céramique contemporain (CIRCA) in Montreal from September 17 to October 29, 1988.

+Intelligent inorganic forms in science fiction

+J.-H. Rosny aîné was among the first to explore humanity’s confrontation with self-organized intelligent inorganic systems.
+He revisited this theme in his post-apocalyptic novel The Death of the Earth (1910), where the Ferromagnétaux, mineral beings emerging from human ruins, supplant humanity.
+Later authors, such as Léon Groc in La Révolte des pierres (1929) and Theodore Sturgeon in The Dreaming Jewels (1950), depicted sentient mineral entities, often of extraterrestrial origin, unlike Rosny aîné’s Xipéhuz.

 Analysis

 Some contemporary commentators, inspired by later writings, describe the Xipéhuz as extraterrestrial lifeforms.
 However this is a later interpretation: it could equally be simply a form from another evolutionary line than organic life.
 The authors do not provide any additional information, merely noting the existence of this non-organic intelligence and its interaction with Neolithic humans.
-Furthermore, the appearance of a form of non-organic life on Earth (without the extraterrestrial implication) is equally addressed in another work of Rosny Aîné: The Death of Earth.
+A form of non-organic life on Earth (without the extraterrestrial implication) is also described in another work of Rosny Aîné, The Death of Earth.

 The text has sometimes been held as the first true science fiction story.
 "Before Rosny science fiction did not exist," writes Jacques Van Herp, "There only existed a close literature: social science fiction...
 There was never an event or life-form contrary to what we could otherwise understand, for there was no real science fiction, only when an author "invented" a new science".
 J.H.
 Rosny aîné himself said: "I am the only one in France who has given, with "Les Xipéhuz," something new and fantastic, that is to say beyond humanity."

-Influences

-In the 1980s, the name of the Xipéhuz was taken to designate an alien civilization in the universe of the French role-playing game Empire galactique.